David Helvarg: Broadcasting

 Helvarg has produced more than 40 television documentaries broadcast by PBS, The Discovery Channel, and others.
-His 1986 documentary Sex Inc. was the highest rating show broadcast on the San Francisco PBS station KQED.
+His 1986 documentary Sex Inc. aired on KQED.
 Other documentaries focused on the military, politics, health and environmental topics.
 He is a commentator for the National Public Radio station Public Radio International's program Marketplace.

 His first documentaries drew upon his experiences as a war correspondent in Northern Ireland and Central America.
 When he moved to San Francisco he was commissioned to produce programs about AIDS awareness for the Hispanic community and these led to other documentaries about Hispanic health.
 In 1989 Globe TV commissioned a program about Greenpeace to coincide with the launch of the new Rainbow Warrior vessel.
 This brought Helvarg into contact with green activists, with whose cause he found he sympathized.
 He would return to green themes in 1991 and 1992 but in the meantime he continued to make series about health, and topical news.
 From 1992 onwards his energies were focussed on environmental programming with some health commissions.

 As of 2005 he continues to plan a series of documentaries about ocean stewardship to support the work of the Blue Frontier Campaign.